breard-r/acmed/CONTRIBUTING.md

 ## Work on dependencies

+### attohttpc

+Although `attohttpc` is not currently a dependency, it may replace `reqwest` which is far too big and drags a lot of dependencies.
+But before this could be done, it needs to allow [new root certificates to be added](https://github.com/sbstp/attohttpc/issues/71).

 ### rust-openssl

 An improvement that would be appreciable is to add Curve 25519 support to the [openssl](https://crates.io/crates/openssl) crate.